-Projects she has been involved with have concerned oil spills, sewage releases, heavy metal contamination, polychlorinated biphenyls, coal ash, phosphate mining, harmful algal blooms, and various industrial and municipal facilities that have generated complex releases to the aquatic environment.
-Dr. Morrison applies statistical tools and weight of evidence approaches to delineate exposure zones, predict the likelihood of contamination events, evaluate net environmental benefits, and assess causation.
-She uses a broad knowledge of aquatic life and human health to assess risk and injury, evaluate sustainability, weigh net environmental benefits, and support decision making.
+Projects Dr. Morrison has been involved with have concerned oil spills, sewage releases, heavy metal contamination, polychlorinated biphenyls, coal ash, phosphate mining, harmful algal blooms, and various industrial and municipal facilities that have generated complex releases to the environment.
+Dr. Morrison applies statistical tools and weight-of-evidence approaches to delineate exposure zones, predict the likelihood of contamination events, evaluate net environmental benefits, quantify ecosystem services, and assess causation.
+She uses a broad knowledge of biology, ecology, toxicology, and human health to assess risk and injury, evaluate sustainability, weigh net environmental benefits, and support decision making.

 CREDENTIALS & PROFESSIONAL HONORS